galaxyproject/galaxy-hub/content/tutorials/ngs/index.md

  - if quality drops below certain set threshold &#8594; stop and trim the read of the read from this point until the end
  - output the beginning of the read

-One of the tools that performs this procedure is [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) developed by Usadel [lab](http://www.usadellab.org/cms/index.php?page=staff).
+One of the tools that performs this procedure is [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) developed by the Usadel [lab](http://www.usadellab.org/cms/index.php?page=staff).
 Let's use **NGS: QC and manipulation &#8594; Trimmomatic** to trim out four datasets:

 |        |
 |--------|